-Improving system efficiency Assuming load stays the same, increasing the efficiency of electrical equipment reduces power consumption.
+Assuming the load stays the same, increasing the efficiency of electrical equipment reduces power consumption.
 Since the supply voltage is constant, improved efficiency results in less current and a reduced voltage drop.

-Troubleshooting Some electrical issues cause an unnecessary increase in current or resistance, which leads to a higher voltage drop.
-Once these issues are solved, voltage drop returns to normal.
+Some electrical issues cause an unnecessary increase in current or resistance, which leads to a higher voltage drop.
+Once these issues are solved, the voltage drop returns to normal.

-Correcting conductor sizes If the conductors in a circuit were not selected properly, they can experience a significant voltage drop.
-When selecting conductors, it is important to account for factors such as full-load current, ambient temperature and the number of conductors in a raceway.
+If the conductors in a circuit are not selected properly, they can experience a significant voltage drop.
+When selecting conductors, it is important to account for factors such as full-load current, ambient temperature, and the number of conductors in a raceway.

-Centralized electrical distribution If the main electrical shaft and distribution boards are located close to the center of a building, wiring must cross smaller distances to reach the different loads.
+If the main electrical shaft and distribution boards are located close to the center of a building, wiring must cross smaller distances to reach the different loads.
 This type of layout minimizes voltage drop.
-On the other hand, when the electrical shaft and panels are located at one end of the building, circuits must cross the entire construction to reach loads at the opposite side.
+On the other hand, when the electrical shaft and panels are located at one end of the building, circuits must cross the entire construction to reach loads on the opposite side.

 These are specific measures that can be deployed to reduce voltage drop.
 In general, any measure that accomplishes either of the following effects is viable, as long as it is allowed by the NYC Electrical Code:

 - Increasing conductor diameter

 Allowable Voltage Drop According to the NEC, 2011 Edition